SOMILSAHU/GHG-emission-dashboard/README.md

 GitHub does not render `.pbix` files inline — it's a proprietary binary format.
 To actually **view and interact** with the dashboard, you need one of:

 1. **Power BI Desktop** (free) — download the `.pbix` from this repo and open it locally.
-2. **Power BI Service** — if this report has been published, the live link is: `<paste your Power BI Service share link here>`
-3. **Static preview** — see `screenshots/` folder in this repo for exported images of each tab, or `dashboard-preview.pdf` for a full-page export (File → Export → Export to PDF in Power BI Desktop).
+2. **Static preview** — see `screenshots/` folder in this repo for exported images of each tab, or `dashboard-preview.pdf` for a full-page export (File → Export → Export to PDF in Power BI Desktop).

 ## What's in this repo